ClearCorp/odoo-clearcorp/project_issue_type/README.rst

 ==================

 This module was written to extend the functionality of project_issue to create different types of issues.
 Works with Enterprise version only.
-Relates an existing subscription with an issue type.

 Contributors
 ------------